TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-It also has a detailed explanation of the code used in the files.

 ### Prerequisites